 I started working on Freelancer in November 2013 and have earned around $66,000 (INR 41 lakhs) through the website in 23 months.
 I could have earned even more if I had sufficient bandwidth to manage all the incoming projects.
 My income increased consistently from $23 in December 2013 to around $5000 in September 2014.

 I left freelancing in October 2015 and today I use Freelancer mostly for hiring freelancers.
 I will soon write another blog post on why I left such a lucrative career and what did I do after that.
 You may like to subscribe to my newsletter for regular updates on how to develop a sustainable business online with prestige.
+I have also launched an affordable and comprehensive Content Writing Course which will help new writers transform their writing skills and charge a premium for quality work.
+This course covers a module on how to earn decent money as a freelancer, be an entrepreneur or become published author.

 This blog is an account of my journey from being a freelancer to an employer.
 Freelancer has already published a case study on my freelancing career.
 You can read this here.